- Malt Shovel

 - Red Lion Ansty Road Coventry: Walsgrave CV2 2EY (024) 7661 2168

 7 Smalley Place

 This Ale Rooms & Gin Bar (formerly The Gallery) is a welcome addition to the Kenilworth pub scene opposite the clock tower at the top of Warwick Road.
 The Ale Rooms has six handpulls which offer real ales and cider plus a variety of gins wines and spirits and keg beers.
-Some of the real ales on offer will be from local breweries.
+Some of the real ales on offer will be from local breweries however a recent partnership with Framework Brewery means many of their beers may regularly be available too.
 Upstairs has been converted to a chillout lounge.
 Owned by the same people of The Ale Rooms Knowle

 Abbey End North